EXPERIENCE EARLY MUSIC WITH US.

 “Early music” is a blanket term that generally refers to music written before 1750, especially the Renaissance (c.
 1450–1600) and Baroque (c.
 1600–1750) eras.

 Historical performance is an approach to playing older (especially early) music using the tools, techniques, and stylistic habits that composers and musicians of the time would have known.
-Below are three of the main components of historical performance which separate it from much of the rest of the classical music world:
+You can think of it as the musical equivalent of a living museum!

 • INSTRUMENTS